-Fraudulent online transactions are the dark side of eCommerce.
-The Internet is the “wild west” of fraud in a world that is becoming more secure at the offline payment level.
+Fraudulent online transactions are the dark side of ecommerce.
+The Internet is the “wild West” of fraud, in a world that has otherwise become more secure at the offline payment level.
 It has become a point of easier access, without signatures, PIN numbers and chips.
 While security measures are beginning to catch up, the dynamic digital environment makes it a challenge to stay on top of the latest threats.

 March is Fraud Prevention Month and we’re observing it by addressing fraud as it applies to Canadian online sellers, be that a retailer or individual seller.
 The vast majority of online retailers say they’ve lost revenue due to fraudulent activity.
 A J. Gold Associates report found only 8% of merchants surveyed had no losses to Internet fraud in the past year.
 The other participants who tracked them reported losses of up to an alarming 50%.
 The losses correlate with a lack of fraud prevention measures, which is frequently due to a lack of knowledge and awareness.

 The top three online retail categories targeted by digital thieves are travel, computers and electronics, and clothing.
 Thieves can use information obtained via customer data security breaches to make online purchases.
 Others simply use chargebacks to get free merchandise.
 The sad reality is, there are many ways fraudsters can steal from online retailers or their customers.